andyferris/AcceleratedArrays.jl/README.md

 This index constructs a hashmap between values in the array, and the corresponding array indices.
 For example, invoking `findall` to search for the locations of certain values will be reduced to a simple dictionary lookup.
+Primarily accelerates commands using the `isequal` predicate.

 #### `UniqueHashIndex`

-Like `HashIndex`, except each value in the array will only appear once.
+Like `HashIndex`, except each value in the array can only appear once.
 Apart from guaranteeing uniqueness, certain operations may be faster with a `UniqueHashIndex` than with a `HashIndex`.

 #### `SortIndex`

 This index determines the order of the elements (with respect to `isless`).
+This index can accelerate not only the `isequal` predicate, but a variety of other order-based predicates as well (see below).

 The `accelerate!` function will rearrange the input array, like `sort!`.
 This can speed up operations due to simplified algorithms and cache locality.

 #### `UniqueSortIndex`

-Like `SortIndex`, except each value in the array will only appear once.
+Like `SortIndex`, except each value in the array can only appear once.
 Apart from guaranteeing uniqueness, certain operations may be faster with a `UniqueSortIndex` than with a `SortIndex`.